 Climate Change and Rural Institutions

-InfoStart date: 31 December, 2011 End date: 30 December, 2016 Project type: Larger strategic projects (prior to 2013) Project code: 11-026DIIS Countries: Nepal Uganda Vietnam Zambia Thematic areas: Climate change, Natural resource management, Lead institution: Danish Institute for International Studies (DIIS), Denmark ForestAction Nepal, Nepal Hue University of Agriculture and Forestry (HUAF), Centre for Climate Change Studies in Central Vietnam, Vietnam Makerere University, Department of Agribusiness and Natural Resource Economics, Uganda University of Zambia (UNZA), IWMR Centre, Zambia Project website: Policy Brief: Policy Brief Uganda Project coordinator: Ian Christoplos Total grant: 10,124,980 DKK Project files:
+InfoStart date: 31 December, 2011 End date: 31 December, 2016 Project type: Larger strategic projects (prior to 2013) Project code: 11-026DIIS Countries: Nepal Uganda Vietnam Zambia Thematic areas: Climate change, Natural resource management, Lead institution: Danish Institute for International Studies (DIIS), Denmark Partner institutions: ForestAction Nepal, Nepal Hue University of Agriculture and Forestry (HUAF), Vietnam Makerere University (MAK), Uganda University of Zambia (UNZA), Zambia Project website: go to website (the site might be inactive) Policy Brief: Policy Brief Uganda Project coordinator: Ian Christoplos Total grant: 10,124,980 DKK Project files:

 The research will investigate how district level government, agencies responsible for managing natural resources, agricultural advisory services and farmer organisations in Africa and Asia are responding to climate change.
 Such "meso-level" organisations mediate between national adaptation policies and programmes and efforts underway in communities.
 However, little is known about how and to what extent such institutions themselves respond to climate change, and if/how they are moving toward an enabling institutional environment to address climate change.
 The programme will address the knowledge gap that currently exists about the interface between national policy and individual/ community level adaptation efforts by focusing on the factors and processes in meso-level (district) institutions that variously stimulate change and innovation, or constrain or block such adaptation to climate change.